 Account customers payment terms are 30 days credit following month of invoice.
 Non-account customers are subject to a pro-forma invoice.
-Pro-forma invoice can be paid by the following methods; cheque or BACS, which takes three days to clear, CHAPS payment which clears immediately, however your bank will submit a small charge for this service, or card payment, we accept most cards.
+Pro-forma invoice can be paid by the following methods; BACS, which takes three days to clear, CHAPS payment which clears immediately, however your bank will submit a small charge for this service, or card payment, we accept most cards.
 NB: Pro-forma goods cannot be manufactured or dispatched until funds are cleared to Alexandra Security Limited.

 Alexandra Security Limited

 Five Oak Green